--output directory\path
+-output directory_path

 Places the files that contain the data that was collected in a directory that you specify.
 If you specify a directory that does not exist on your system, that directory is created.
-If you do not use the -output directory\path parameter, the files are placed in the default directory:
+If you do not use the -output directory_path parameter, the files are placed in the default directory:

-TPC installation directory/service/data
+On Windows operating systems: TPC installation directory\service\data